pooyadav/LAB1/LAB1_v1/readme.md

 ## This is version 1 of initial mmp.c program.

+Here there are two main pragrams.
+One is getperf.sh script which just automates the execution of mmp in a loop so you can get time of a program when that is run with different parameters.

+Second is mmp.c which is a c program doing matrix multiplication, which is modified version of the last week program.

+The steps you need to do:

+You first compile mmp.c
+$ gcc mmp.c -o mmp

+Now you can open

 You can run
 $ ./getperf.sh to plot the execution time result of the mmp.c